aforoughi1/IntelligentOne/README.md

 - What is the current market sentiment?
 - Is there a potential earnings surprise?

-The platform was verified against the following data types: stock, gold, and currency pair instruments.
-For examples:
+The platform was verified using the following asset classes: stocks, gold, and currency pairs.
+For example:

 <img src="./images/IntelligentOneScreenshot0.png" alt="My Project Tickers" width="250" height="150">